-- 31. The Tribunal finds that the selection process was conducted in accordance with the Administrative Instruction on Staff Selection and the recruitment strategy.
-In accordance with these rules, the Applicant was given priority consideration due to her status as a staff member on an abolished post and was shortlisted, tested and interviewed for the post as an internal candidate. - 32.
-The post was advertised internally, and four internal candidates applied for the position.
-Three of them, including the Applicant, were shortlisted.
-Upon review of the three shortlisted candidates by the hiring manager, they were invited to a written test on 29 September 2017.
-Only two of them, including the Applicant, scored more than 50 per cent in the test and were therefore invited to an interview on 24 October 2017.
-The panel unanimously found that none of the two internal candidates were suitable for the position and recommended that the vacancy be advertised externally. - 33.
-Therefore, the Applicant was shortlisted because she met the minimum requirements of the post but did not demonstrate to have the required skills during the rest of the recruitment process.
+- 30. The Tribunal finds that the selection process was conducted in accordance with the Administrative Instruction on Staff Selection and the recruitment strategy.
+In accordance with these rules, the Applicant was given priority consideration due to her status as a staff member on an abolished post and was shortlisted, tested and interviewed for the post as an internal candidate. - 31.
+The post was advertised internally, and six internal candidates applied for the position.
+Out of these candidates, five, including the Applicant, were shortlisted; upon review of the five shortlisted candidates by the hiring manager, they were invited to a written assessment and some of them, the Applicant included, were also invited to an interview.
+The panel unanimously found that none of the internal candidates were suitable for the position and recommended that the vacancy be advertised externally. - 32.
+Therefore, the Applicant was shortlisted because she met the minimum requirements of the post but she didn't demonstrate during the rest of the recruitment process to have the required skills.